Chart Color Schemes

 New Lambton ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-New Lambton had low cultural diversity, with 87.6% born in Australia and 92.0% being citizens.
-English was spoken by 92.1% at home.
-Christianity was the dominant religion at 51.2%.
+New Lambton showed low cultural diversity, with 87.6% born in Australia, 92.0% being citizens, and 92.1% speaking English only at home.
+Christianity dominated at 51.2%.
+Judaism was overrepresented at 0.1%, compared to the rest of NSW's 0.1%.

 Frequently Asked Questions - Diversity